Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 Why Do Families Scapegoat?

-Scapegoating doesn’t happen by accident.
-It usually forms in families with toxic or unhealthy patterns:
+Scapegoating isn’t random — it forms in families with toxic or unhealthy dynamics.
+Some common patterns include:

-• Generational trauma: Unhealed wounds often get passed down.
-Parents who never worked through their own pain may project it onto a child.
+Parents who never healed their own wounds may unconsciously project them onto a child.

 7 Signs You Might Be the Family Scapegoat